scottellis/madc/README.md

 -------

 The Makefile assumes a typical Gumstix OE cross-compile setup on a workstation.
+You can export a different OETMP in your environment if you aren't using the default Gumstix paths.

 	~$ git clone git://github.com/scottellis/madc.git
 	~$ cd madc
 	~/madc$ make

+or for a different OETMP

+	~/madc$ OETMP=/oe1 make

 Copy the resulting madc-test executable to the Overo however is convenient.